Efficient Battery Monitoring with RPI

-In continuous conversion mode the ADC samples the input continously and will have a sample ready to be read from the I2C bus.
-In one-time mode the ADC will sleep until you request a sample at which point it will wake up, take the sample and go back to sleep.
+In continuous conversion mode, the ADC samples the input continuously and will have a sample ready to be read from the I2C bus.
+In one-time mode, the ADC will sleep until you request a sample at which point it will wake up, take the sample and go back to sleep.

 The main difference between the two modes is the power usage and the sample rate.
-In continuous coversion mode each ADC chip will consume around 135 μA and will be able to sample at the full speed for each bit rate.
-In one-time mode the ADC chip will use around 36 μA between samples but the sample rate will be slower depending on the bit rate.
-We have a page in our knowledge base that goes into detail on the different sample rates and how they compare in continous conversion and one-time mode.
+In continuous conversion mode, each ADC chip will consume around 135 μA and will be able to sample at the full speed for each bit rate.
+In one-time mode, the ADC chip will use around 36 μA between samples but the sample rate will be slower depending on the bit rate.
+We have a page in our knowledge base that goes into detail on the different sample rates and how they compare in continuous conversion and one-time mode.

-In either continous conversion or one-time mode the power consumption from the ADC Pi will be minimal compared to the power used by the Raspberry Pi.
-If you are only going to use the Raspberry Pi to monitor the battery voltage then you may be better off using a lower power platform like an Arduino which will use a fraction of the power that a Raspberry Pi uses.
+In either continuous conversion or one-time mode, the power consumption from the ADC Pi will be minimal compared to the power used by the Raspberry Pi.
+If you are only going to use the Raspberry Pi to monitor the battery voltage then you may be better off using a lower-power platform like an Arduino which will use a fraction of the power that a Raspberry Pi uses.

 The battery voltage is 48V (6x8v batteries).
 I believe 60V should provide sufficient overhead?